Our law firm handles Philips CPAP machine lawsuits for injuries from the recalled Philips CPAP All Postsmachine.

 The Philips CPAP MDL judge recently issued an order laying out options for evidence preservation of recalled CPAP and BiPAP devices.
 Plaintiffs can return their recalled device to Philips to have it repaired for free, in which case Philips will be required to take pictures and document the condition of the device as evidence.
 Plaintiffs can also elect to send their device to Philips and have it held in evidence preservation and not repaired.

 January 22, 2022: CPAP Repair Program Goes Awry

 After issuing a recall of around 15 million CPAP and BiPAP machines last year, Philips got the FDA’s preliminary blessing on a repair program that would have replaced the toxic PE-PUR foam in the recalled devices with an alternative silicone-based foam.
 Soon after this new repair program was announced, however, concerns arose as to whether the new silicone foam presented potential health risks.
 Earlier this week, the FDA ordered Philips to submit independent testing of the new silicone replacement foam.

 There are now 221 CPAP lawsuits in the MDL class action lawsuit.

 Recall of Philips CPAP and BiPAP Sleep Apnea Devices

-Last month, Philips publicly announced a nationwide safety recall of almost all its existing CPAP and BiPAP devices.
+Philips announced in June 2021, a nationwide safety recall of almost all of its existing CPAP and BiPAP devices.
 The recall was prompted by potential dangers related to a polyurethane foam called PE-PUR that all the Philips devices used for “sound abatement” to make them run quietly.
 Philips disclosed that this PE-PUR foam may degrade into small particles or “off-gas” into chemicals that get inhaled by machine users as they sleep.